zhang-xiaoru/zhang-xiaoru.github.io/_projects/stellarClass.md

 The dataset is then splited into training and testing set with 7:3 ratio.

 ### Cluster properties in high dimension
-We visualized the cluster properties of the high dimension data using its first 4 principle componenets
+We visualized the cluster properties of the high dimension data using its first 4 principle components

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0">